snwh/ubuntu-post-install/README.md

 ## Adding Functions

-Adding additional functions is as easy as editing one of the many already included functions (or one of the [function templates](/functions/templates)) and simply changing the variables.
-When you do add (or remove) functions be sure to update the main [`thirdparty`](/functions/thirdparty) function to reflect those changes.
+Adding additional functions is as easy as editing one of the many already included functions and simply changing the variables.
+When you do add (or remove) functions be sure to update any main function (such as [`thirdparty`](/functions/thirdparty)) to reflect those changes.

 ## Usage